EcoJulia/Diversity.jl/docs/src/metacommunities.md

 ```

 The columns that identify a row are `div_type`, `measure`, `q`, `type_level`, `type_name`,
 `partition_level` and `partition_name`; `diversity` holds the answer.
-Selecting several orders at
+Asking for several orders at
-once and filtering afterwards is usually faster than repeated calls, because the measure and
+once and filtering afterwards is cheaper than repeated calls — not because the arithmetic changes,
-everything it caches are then built once rather than once per order:
+which it does not, but because one call builds one table where several calls build several and leave
+you to join them:

 ```@repl building
 profile = subdiv(NormalisedAlpha(mc), [0, 1, 2]);